corollacao/target_generate/README.md

 # target_generate

-this project is to generate moving targets, load targets set from ini file and generate their location points.
+this project is to generate moving targets, load targets set from cfg file and generate their location points.

 ## Requirements
 linux/C++